Derivation of the compressible Euler equations from the dynamics of interacting Bose gas in the hard-core limit regime: Scattering Function and its Semiclassical Analysis

-In this section, we study the regime where $\mu\ll 1$.
+We study the asymptotic behavior of the scattering function $f_{0}^{\mu}$ as the parameter $\mu\to 0$.
 In particular, let us note that the limit of the scattering length associated to Problem~\eqref{def:zero-energy_scattering_problem} has a nontrivial limit.
 Here, the scattering length is defined by

-where $f_{0}^{\mu}$ is the solution to the zero-energy scattering Problem \eqref{def:zero-energy_scattering_problem}.
 In this section, we investigate its quantitative rate of convergence, and show that the convergence rate depends on the behavior near the boundary of the support of the potential $v(x)$.

 The limiting behavior of the scattering length was studied by Kac and Luttinger in \cite{kac1974probabilistic, kac1975scattering} who conjectured that the semiclassical limit of the scattering length yields the electrostatic capacity $\mathfrak{c}_0$ of the support of $v$ (Kac used a probabilistic interpretaton).
 The conjecture was subsequently proved by Taylor \cite{taylor1976scattering} for $d\ge 3$.
 For an alternative proof not involving probability, see \cite{tamura1992semi}.
 However, our case is much simpler than the general positive compactly supported potential case.
 For radially symmetric compactly supported positive potential on the ball $B_R(0)$, the corresponding capacity is simply the radius of its support.